Nobby Clark (photographer): Recent career

-He worked with Sir Peter Hall (director) on the 2009 season of plays at the Theatre Royal, Bath having been production photographer for all previous seasons.
+He worked with Sir Peter Hall on the 2009 season of plays at the Theatre Royal, Bath having been production photographer for all previous seasons.
 In 2007 he presented an exhibition of black and white photographs at the Royal National Theatre called 'London Blues' which included a book and a short black and white film of the same title, shot around London and with an original jazz score by John Harle and Steve Lodder.
 He took this exhibition to in New York in September 2008.
 The same year he also showed an exhibition of his photographs of the Rolling Stones at Earls Court in 1976 at the GX Gallery in Camberwell, London.
 'Starf*cker', a book of the photographs, was published by Oberon Books in the same year.
 It was reprinted in 2008.

 He continues to photograph rehearsal and backstage images for many notable theatre productions including 2009's 'A Midsummer Night's Dream' starring Dame Judi Dench as Titania, and directed by Sir Peter Hall.

 Nobby Clarke's full photographic archive is currently available exclusively through the ArenaPAL Performing Arts Image Library.